Why Is My Car AC Blowing Hot Air? How To Fix

 The unusual thing about coolant is that unlike water, which freezes at 32 degrees, it boils.
 This not only lowers the temperature further but also causes it to evaporate, turning it back into a gas.

-A fan then blows over the evaporator, pushing cold air-conditioned air into your cabin.
-The coolant returns to the compressor as a low-temperature, low-pressure gas, starting the process over again.
+A fan then blows over the evaporator, pushing chilly air-conditioned air into your cabin.
+The coolant returns to the compressor as a low-temperature, low-pressure vapor, starting the process over again.

 5 Reasons Your AC Is Blowing Hot Air And How To Fix Them